flybywiresim/fbw-userguide/docs/fbw-a32nx/feature-guides/simbrief.md

 See [Flight Planning](https://en.wikipedia.org/wiki/Flight_planning){target=new} on Wikipedia for more information.

-Microsoft Flight Simulator tries to offer a simple way to do route planning (World Map before starting a flight) this is falls short, especially for users wanting a more realistic experience for airliner flying.
+Microsoft Flight Simulator tries to offer a simple way to do route planning (World Map before starting a flight) however this falls short, especially for users wanting a more realistic experience for airliner flying.

 In real life airlines and pilots use dedicated software alongside various sources and services for creating their flight plans.